KristenEBrown/codeConventions/javaCodeConventions.md

 - Align the new line with the beginning of the expression at the same level of the previous line </br>
 If these rules create squished code or creates confusing formatting, use 8 spaces instead.
 Line wrapping is meant to create clear code, so readability is the priority. </br> </br>

+### Braces
+Braces should be used for loops and if statements, even where they are optional.</br>
+There should be no line break before the opening brace, and there should be a line break after the opening brace.
+There should be a line break before the closing break, and there should be a line break after the closing brace *only if* the brace terminates a statement or body of a method, constructor, or named class.
+There is no line break after the brace if an else or comma follows the brace. </br>
+An empty block may be closed on the same line it is opened (except when included in a multi-block statement), or it may follow the above rules.</br>